uzh-bf/klicker-uzh/docs/docs/docs/introduction/getting_started.md

 ## Deployment

-Instead of using the publicly hosted version of the application (the official "Klicker UZH") it is also possible to host an instance on private infrastructure.
+Instead of using the publicly hosted version of the application (the official "Klicker UZH"), it is also possible to host an instance on private infrastructure.
 This can be useful if an institution prefers to host their questions on private infrastructure only (e.g., if the question contents are sensitive).
-The only thing to keep in mind is that we kindly ask (as reinforced by the license) that any extensions of self-hosted instances be provided back to the open source project (as is good open source spirit).
+The only thing to keep in mind is that we kindly ask (as reinforced by the license) that any extensions of self-hosted instances be provided back to the open-source project (as is good open-source spirit).

 To deploy a private Klicker instance, we strongly recommend that you first familiarize yourself with the architecture of the application (see [Architecture Overview](deployment/architecture.md)).
 The remainder of the chapter on deployment will then lead you through the steps necessary to deploy the application yourself.